acemod/ACE3/docs/wiki/feature/atragmx.md

 ##### <b>Target Range (meters)</b>

-The Targets Range can be aquired through many different ways, such as using a `Vector`, `Range Finder` or even a `Laser Designator`.
+The Targets Range can be acquired through many different ways, such as using a `Vector`, `Range Finder` or even a `Laser Designator`.

-<b>Tip:</b> This value can be directly transfered by using the `Vector`.
+<b>Tip:</b> This value can be directly transferred by using the `Vector`.
 Please refer to the manual of the `Vector` for more information on how to transfer data.

 <img src="https://i.imgur.com/nx9H6RS.jpg" alt="Target" />